8O80/8O80/README.md

 # Hi, I'm Rashed ! 👋
-A skilled developer proficient in JavaScript html and css .
+A skilled proficient developer.
 My primary focus is on creating responsive websites and developing Discord bots